Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Introduction

 \section{Introduction}

-Topological materials showcase unique properties like dissipationless spin transport through topological-protected surface states\cite{ren2016topological}.
-The first topological material discovered was a topological insulator that showed dissipationless spin transport along with the exchange of orbital band characteristic of conduction and valence bands with a small finite bulk band gap\cite{betancourt2016complex, gupta2023coexistence, hasan2010colloquium}.
-Later similar kind of surface properties were also found in the semi-metals exhibiting closing of gap through bulk bands\cite{gao2019topological}.
-These kind of semi-metals generated much interest due to their unique properties and were mainly categorized into Dirac semi-metal, Weyl semi-metal, and nodal line and nodal surface semi-metals\cite{bernevig2018recent}.
-Dirac semi-metals have four-fold degenerate zero-dimensional nodal points having linear dispersion in band crossing distinct to Weyl semi-metals which possess two-fold degenerate zero-dimensional nodal points while nodal line or nodal surface semi-metals have either four or two-fold degenerate one-dimensional nodal line or ring or two-dimensional nodal plane\cite{huang2016topological}.
+Topological materials showcase unique properties like dissipationless spin transport through topologically protected surface states \cite{ren2016topological}.
+The first topological material discovered was a topological insulator that showed dissipationless spin transport, along with the exchange of orbital band characteristics of conduction and valence bands with a small, finite bulk band gap \cite{betancourt2016complex, gupta2023coexistence, hasan2010colloquium, patel2025composite}.
+Later, similar kinds of surface properties were also found in semimetals exhibiting closing of the gap through bulk bands \cite{gao2019topological}.
+These kinds of semimetals generated much interest due to their unique properties and were mainly categorized into DSMs, Weyl semimetals, nodal line, and nodal surface semimetals \cite{bernevig2018recent}.
+DSMs have fourfold degenerate zero-dimensional nodal points having linear dispersion in band crossing distinct from Weyl semimetals, which possess twofold degenerate zero-dimensional nodal points, while nodal line or nodal surface semimetals have either four or twofold degenerate one-dimensional nodal line or ring or two-dimensional nodal plane \cite{huang2016topological}.

+For comparison, we explicitly contrast the electronic characteristics of DSMs with those of other topological semimetals in terms of their Fermi-surface topology.
+In a DSM, the conduction and valence bands cross at discrete points in momentum space, giving rise to point-like Fermi surfaces associated with Dirac nodes.
+In contrast, in Weyl semimetals, the Dirac point splits into pairs of Weyl nodes with opposite chirality, resulting in separated bulk Fermi pockets and the emergence of open Fermi-arc states on the surface Brillouin zone.
+Meanwhile, in nodal-line semimetals, band crossings occur along continuous lines or closed loops in momentum space, leading to extended loop-shaped Fermi surfaces accompanied by drumhead surface states in the surface electronic structure.
+Schematic diagrams illustrating the Fermi surfaces of different topological semimetals are shown in Figure-\ref{fig:epsart11}.